raspibolt/raspibolt/bonus/lightning/charge-lnd.md

 * Do a dry-run test which will print out what changes the program would apply of it was to be run.
 A small report will be displayed for each channel policy that should be updated.
-Adding the --verbose (or -v) option would add aditional information such as if the channel is enabled or disabled.
+Adding the -v (verbose) option would add aditional information such as if the channel is enabled or disabled.

   ```sh
   $ charge-lnd -c ~/charge-lnd.config --dry-run